iamdeepanshugarg/com.instagram.developer/README.md

 ### Disclaimer and Terms of Use
 The [com.instagram.developer](https://github.com/iamdeepanshugarg/com.instagram.developer) APK is provided strictly for **educational and research purposes**.
 It is intended to help users *explore and understand Instagram's internal settings in a responsible and lawful manner*.
 By accessing or using this APK, you agree to the following conditions:

-**Educational Use Only:** This APK is intended for learning and research purposes.
+- **Educational Use Only:** This APK is intended for learning and research purposes.
 It must not be used for any unauthorized or malicious activity.

-**No Further Modifications:** Users are strictly prohibited from modifying, altering, reverse-engineering, or redistributing this APK in any form.
+- **No Further Modifications:** Users are strictly prohibited from modifying, altering, reverse-engineering, or redistributing this APK in any form.

-**Compliance with Laws and Policies:** Users must adhere to all applicable laws, regulations, and Instagram’s terms of service when using this APK.
+- **Compliance with Laws and Policies:** Users must adhere to all applicable laws, regulations, and Instagram’s terms of service when using this APK.
 <br><br>
 ### Limitation of Liability
 I, as the provider of this information, am *not liable* for any issues, damages, or consequences arising from the use, misuse, or improper handling of the [com.instagram.developer](https://github.com/iamdeepanshugarg/com.instagram.developer) APK.
 Users assume *full responsibility* for their actions and any risks associated with its use.

 > [!WARNING]
 > **Important Notice:** This APK is not affiliated with or endorsed by Instagram or its parent company.
 Use of this software is at your own discretion and risk.
-For regular and safe use of Instagram, it is strongly recommended to download the Official application from trusted sources like the Google Play Store.
+For regular and safe use of Instagram, it is strongly recommended to download the [Official application](https://play.google.com/store/apps/details?id=com.instagram.android) from trusted sources like the **Google Play Store**.

 This disclaimer is issued to *safeguard both the user and the provider*, ensuring *clarity of intent* and *responsible use*.
 <br><br>